What are the Smartsheet for Salesforce and Service Cloud Connectors?

 You can use the Smartsheet for Salesforce and Service Cloud Connectors to synchronize data between Salesforce or Service Cloud objects and sheets in Smartsheet.

-With the Salesforce Connector, collaborate on your Salesforce data in completely new ways with the intuitive spreadsheet interface and powerful Gantt charts, Card (sometimes called Kanban) View, and Smartsheet Sights™ of Smartsheet.
+With the Salesforce Connector, collaborate on your Salesforce data in completely new ways with the intuitive spreadsheet interface and powerful Gantt charts and Card (sometimes called Kanban) View.

 With the Service Cloud Connector, gain visibility into Cases, Contacts, and other Service Cloud records to help drive the execution of work across your customer service and support teams.